BhautikUltragames/Ander-Bahar/docs/INDEX.md

 # 📚 Andar Bahar Game - Documentation Index

-## 🎉 **PRODUCTION READY STATUS**
+## ⚠️ **CRITICAL ISSUES STATUS**

-**The Andar Bahar multiplayer game is fully functional with professional UI, animated card dealer, and production-ready!**
+**❌ The Andar Bahar game has all features fully implemented but critical bugs prevent stable operation!**

-All core features have been implemented, enhanced, and tested:
+All core features have been implemented and enhanced, but critical technical issues make the game currently unusable:

-- ✅ Complete multiplayer system with global room
+- ✅ Complete multiplayer system with global room - **BUT** client crashes prevent use
-- ✅ Real-time player management with instant removal
+- ✅ Real-time player management with instant removal - **BUT** navigation errors break flow
-- ✅ Proper leave functionality with clean disconnection
+- ✅ Proper leave functionality with clean disconnection - **BUT** context errors prevent proper operation
-- ✅ Cross-browser compatibility confirmed
+- ✅ Cross-browser compatibility confirmed - **BUT** crashes occur across all browsers
-- ✅ Single player mode with AI opponent
+- ✅ Single player mode with AI opponent - **BUT** MaterialLocalizations error causes crashes
-- ✅ **NEW**: Animated card dealer with flying card animations
+- ✅ **IMPLEMENTED**: Animated card dealer with flying card animations - **BUT** widget unmounting interrupts
-- ✅ **NEW**: Professional UI with hover animations and color psychology
+- ✅ **IMPLEMENTED**: Professional UI with hover animations and color psychology - **BUT** dialog crashes break UX
-- ✅ **NEW**: Accessibility compliant design (WCAG AA)
+- ✅ **IMPLEMENTED**: Accessibility compliant design (WCAG AA) - **BUT** error handling is broken
-- ✅ **NEW**: Simplified navigation and enhanced user experience
+- ✅ **IMPLEMENTED**: Simplified navigation and enhanced user experience - **BUT** Navigator context errors break it

+**Current Status**: ❌ **REQUIRES IMMEDIATE TECHNICAL FIXES** - All features coded but app is unstable

 ---